Battle Born World Tour: Wembley Stadium

-On June 22, 2013 the band headlined Wembley Stadium, it was their biggest show to date with 69,745 people in attendance.
+On June 22, 2013, the band headlined Wembley Stadium.
+It was their biggest show to date with 69,745 people in attendance.
 At the show, the band performed a new song that was written specifically for the night titled 'The Wembley Song', the song namechecked various bands who had headlined both the old and new stadium, and also made references to the 1966 World Cup Final and the old stadiums famous Twin Towers.
 The final verse of the song explored the band's career to date ("From Dave's Apartment to Wembley").

-Later that night the band headed across town to play a surprise set at the 600 capacity The Garage, London.
-Fans were let in on a first-come, first-served basis and the setlist consisted of a mix of hits and more obscure tracks that the band rarely play live.
-The band had done a similar thing in El Paso the previous month.
-Both shows were professionally filmed by director Giorgio Testi, a video of the 'Wembley Song' was posted on the band's official YouTube channel and they have hinted that more footage from the show may be released at some point.
+Later that night, the band performed a surprise set at The Garage, accommodating only 600.
+Fans were let in on a first-come, first-served basis and the setlist consisted of a mix of hits and more obscure tracks rarely played live.
+The band had performed a similar show in El Paso the previous month.
+Both shows were professionally filmed by director Giorgio Testi.
+A video of the 'Wembley Song' was posted on the band's official YouTube channel and the band has hinted that more footage from the show may be released at some point.

 Critical reviews were positive, Mark Beaumont in The Guardian gave a 5 star review calling it "A night the stadium league got a whole lot brighter, and lightning struck London twice".
 In a glowing write-up Gigwise stated "their 23-song strong set feels like every good Wembley gig should: historic".
 In another good review the Evening Standard remarked "The Killers seemed genuinely thrilled to be here, especially as their career first burst into life in London".